 This is also why you can’t read a book in a mirror because all the text is reversed.

-Bare in mind that we are ignoring different types of surfaces like the curved surface of a spoon.
-We are just considering the standard flat mirror that you might have at home on doors, cupboards and walls etc.
+Bare in mind that we are ignoring different types of surfaces like the curved surface of a spoon or other curved mirrors.
+We are just considering the standard flat surfaced mirrors like this one that you might have at home on doors, cupboards and walls etc.